W. Stanley Moss: Abduction of General Kreipe, Crete

-Moss is best remembered for the capture of General Heinrich Kreipe on Crete and abduction of him to Egypt, in April and May 1944.
-Leigh Fermor, with Moss as his second-in-command, led a team of Cretan Andartes, part of the Greek resistance.
+Moss is best remembered for Operation 'BRICKLAYER', the capture of General Heinrich Kreipe on Crete and abduction of him to Egypt, in April and May 1944.
+Leigh Fermor (Philidem), with Moss (Dimitri) as his second-in-command, led a team of Cretan Andartes, part of the Greek resistance.

 Moss and Leigh Fermor thought of the Kreipe abduction one evening in the Club Royale de Chasse et de Pêche (Royal Hunting and Fishing Club) and planned it during the winter of 1943.
-On the last evening before Moss and Leigh Fermor set off, Smiley presented Moss with the Oxford Book of English Verse - his companion from Albania - for good luck.
+On the last evening before Moss and Leigh Fermor set off, Smiley presented Moss with the Oxford Book of English Verse – his companion from Albania – for good luck.
 McLean gave him a complete Shakespeare dedicated, "To Bill, with best of luck for Guernsey, Bill".

 Promoted to the rank of captain, at age 22 Moss set off with Leigh Fermor, age 29, to Crete in 1944.
 Leigh Fermor landed by parachute.
 Moss, unable to jump due to cloud cover, followed several weeks later, landing on 4 April 1944 by boat on the south coast where he joined Leigh Fermor, Andartes and other support (using the cover name of 'Dimitrios').
 Walking north, they passed through Skinias, Kastamonitsa and Haraso.
 Just south of Skalani, they prepared for the abduction.
 Throughout the operation, as they travelled across Crete, they were hidden and supported by the Resistance and the local population.